Federer to face Zverev in ATP Tour Finals

+Six-time champion Roger Federer has been paired in the same group as German debutant Alexander Zverev for next week's ATP Tour Finals in London.

-World number one Rafael Nadal, who is hoping to recover from a knee injury to play in the season-ending showpiece, heads the other group and will face Belgian David Goffin, Bulgarian debutant Grigor Dimitrov and Austrian Dominic Thiem.
+World No.1 Rafael Nadal, who is hoping to recover from a knee injury to play in the season-ending showpiece, heads the other group and will face Belgian David Goffin, Bulgarian debutant Grigor Dimitrov and Austrian Dominic Thiem.

 "I will try to prepare myself as well as I can and try to win many matches there."